Introduction

 4. A mobile app

 Payoneer also offers a mobile application for customers.
-This allows users to conduct Payoneer-to-bank withdrawals in more than 150 countries.
+This allows users to conduct Payoneer-to-bank withdrawals across a wide range of supported countries.
 It also lets them track their balances and check transaction statuses, make and request payments, and manage card settings and balances.

 How does Payoneer work?